 By gathering feedback immediately after a care event, organizations gain insight into why patients were—or weren’t—happy with their experience.
 The data collected within 72 hours of an encounter reveals root problems with care processes, and gives organizations the opportunity to respond before issues escalate.

 The CMOs we spoke to were quick to recognize the opportunity implied in real-time feedback.
-They saw new ways to incorporate recent and relevant patient experiences into their branding efforts, such as social-media outreach, using patient stories in marketing campaigns, and incorporating patient feedback into organizations’ websites.
+They saw new ways to incorporate recent and relevant patient experiences into their branding efforts, such as reaching out on social-media, using patient stories in marketing campaigns, and incorporating patient feedback into organizations’ websites.

 Our own surveys confirm how much patients rely on feedback to make healthcare decisions.
 A full 32.51% of consumers report that patient ratings and reviews of doctors are the most important information on a hospital website.